yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 The behavior of font loading varied between browsers, with some browsers blocking text on the font download indefinitely.
 But a few recent changes in browser behavior as well as standards helped fix that.
-Browsers converged on shorter timeout values, afterwhich if the font hasn't finished loading, the fallback font will get displayed.
+Browsers converged on shorter timeout values, after which if the font hasn't finished loading, the fallback font will get displayed.
 In terms of standards, the `font-display` CSS rule enables developers to tell the browser which fallback behavior is desired for various fonts.